Campaign – Voice of Cocos Island

-Cocos Island is a Costa Rican National Park, an UNESCO World Heritage Site, and an ocean natural treasure.
+Cocos Island is a Costa Rican National Park, a UNESCO World Heritage Site, and an ocean natural treasure.
 This island, part of the Cocos Ridge, is located approximately 350 miles off the west coast of the Costa Rican mainland.
-Similar in scientific value to the Galapagos Islands, Cocos island has an advantage: it’s a tropical rainforest full of diverse, isolated, and in some cases endemic species.
+Similar in scientific value to the Galapagos Islands, Cocos Island has an advantage: it’s a tropical rainforest full of diverse, isolated, and in some cases endemic species.
 This unique and fascinating island has inspired the settings for “Jurassic Park” and “Treasure Island” and continues to inspire great minds today.
 The island is surrounded by vaulted cliffs and, other than national park guards and visiting scientists and students, the island is devoid of any permanent community.

-The same remoteness that has allowed this island to maintain its pristine state is also constitutes a threat to the island’s ecosystems.
+The same remoteness that has allowed this island to maintain its pristine state also constitutes a threat to the island’s ecosystems.
 Out of sight and out of mind, only a handful of fortunate tourists and ship crews visit the island each year.
 A 36-hour ship crossing from the nearest port, Cocos Island is popular among poachers.
 Every so often, large groups of poaching fishing ships surround the island with huge nets, scooping up and cutting off the fins of protected sharks.
 Dedicated park guards and park rangers who patrol the island can only do so on an intermittent basis, leaving the island vulnerable.
 Having UNESCO World Heritage Site status gives would-be supporters a false sense of security for the Island’s protection.

 How are we solving this problem?